McBean Immigration Law

 Senior immigrant wrapped in American flag after getting citizenship with picture of family next to her

-LaToya McBean Pompy, immigrated to the United States herself.
+LaToya McBean Pompy is a New York immigration lawyer who immigrated to the United States herself.
 Her experience sparked an interest in helping many families be together in the U.S. and across the world by founding McBean Law.
 If you need help with your or a loved one’s visa, contact us here or call us today at (888)-462-4006 to schedule a private consultation with LaToya and her team of immigration attorneys who are here to help you.

 Overview of Naturalization Requirements